 Our Department has a long history of producing quality research.
 Scholarly activity is strongly encouraged throughout the residency, although a research project is not required for categorical EM residents.
 The EM/IM residents are required to complete at least one research project.

-There is no minimum score requirement.
-All aspects of the application are considered and scored.
-These scores for the basis for granting interviews and resident selection.
+There are no minimum score requirements.
+All aspects of the application are considered while granting interviews and for resident selection.

 Interviews are scheduled starting November through mid-January.